joseconti/woo-redsys-gateway-light/readme.txt

 4. Language: Set the Redsys Gateway Language.

 == Changelog ==

+== 3.0.3 ==
+* Fixed missing translation string (The Redsys Authorization number is:)
+* Fixed Bizum field duplication.
+In some server make a fatal error.
+* Declared compatibility with WordPress 5.7
+* Declared compatibility with WooCommerce 5.3

 == 3.0.2 ==
 * Fixed an issue where the Redsys authorization number message was displayed on the thank you page even if the order was not with Redsys.